musombaangel/swahili_text_classification/README.md

    - Tokenization is done using the TF-IDF vectorizer: a statistical measure that evaluates the importance of a word in a document relative to a collection of documents (corpus).
    - Model used was logistic regression from sklearn: an effective traditional algorithm for classification tasks.
    - Evaluation using F1 score and confusion matrix:<br>
-**F1 Score:** 0.9825 – The model performs extremely well, especially for a traditional logistic regression model.
+**F1 Score:** 0.9825 – The model performs extremely well for a traditional logistic regression model.
+As this is a small dataset (377 samples), this is likely more attributable to the extreme similarity between scam messages, rather than the efficiency of a logistic regression model in a task involving a low-resource language.

 ### Confusion Matrix Values:
 - True Positives: 128